 Compensation: 800 USD/month

-Requirements: Multi-media journalism experience is mandatory, either as an editor or reporter and preferably with a media organization.
+Requirements: Multi-media journalism experience is mandatory, either as an editor or reporter and preferably with a media organisation.
 Current students in graduate journalism programs or recent graduates are encouraged to apply.
 Fluency in written and spoken English is mandatory.

 Overview: Editorial interns work alongside our experienced editors on research, production, fact-checking, reporting and newsroom organization and planning.
 This is a general editorial internship, exposing interns to all aspects of a small digital-first newsroom through participation in daily editorial calls and close work in researching, reporting, fact-checking and presenting humanitarian news and features.
 Work may include proofreading, fact-checking and copy editing on daily production and special projects; compiling daily and weekly newsletters; assisting with editorial organization and planning by creating events calendars, writer guidelines etc; researching potential op-ed/commentary contributors and stringers; assisting with occasional editorial events such as roundtables and panels; and multimedia presentation and the creation of data-driven graphics.
 The intern must be comfortable working remotely and independently.